A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ## General GM information

-  - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify or leave as you see fit.
   - DCs are not converted to 2E, except where they are contained within a creature or hazard stat block, or are particularly significant.
 This is left up to GM discretion.
+  - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify or leave as you see fit.
+  - As all the contributors are GMs we occassionally add some minor feature or twist, that was not in the original, that we think complements the story.
+Consider these easter eggs.

 ## Party Levelling Milestones

-- Level 7: Party should be close to 8th level at start of the book
+- Level 7: Party should be over half way to 8th level at start of the book
 - Level 8: After first encounter with the Grauls
 - Level 9: Midway through Fort Rannick
 - Level 10: Near end of Skull's Crossing
 - Level 11: Party should be close to level 11 at the end of the book.

-Target for this book is therefore 3000 level adjusted XP
+Target for this book is therefore 2800 level adjusted XP

 ## Section XP Rewards